Bálint's syndrome: Case studies

 Symptoms of Bálint's syndrome were found in the case of a 29-year-old with migraines.
 In the aura before the migraine headache, she experienced an inability to see all of the objects in the visual field simultaneously; an inability to coordinate hand and eye movements; and an inability to look at an object on command.
 Symptoms were not present before the onset of the migraine or after it passed.

-A study of a patient with Corticobasal Ganglionic Degeneration (CGBD) also showed a development of Bálint's syndrome.
-As a result of CGBD, the patient developed an inability to move his eyes to specific visual objects in his peripheral fields.
+A study of a patient with Corticobasal Ganglionic Degeneration (CBGD) also showed a development of Bálint's syndrome.
+As a result of CBGD, the patient developed an inability to move his eyes to specific visual objects in his peripheral fields.
 He also was unable to reach out and touch objects in his peripheral fields.
 An inability to recognize more than one item at a time was also experienced when presented with the Cookie Theft Picture from the Boston Diagnostic Aphasia Examination.

 A 58-year-old male presented with Bálint's syndrome secondary to severe traumatic brain injury 4-months post-injury onset.
 He had completed a comprehensive post-acute brain injury rehabilitation program.
 He received 6 months of rehabilitation services as an inpatient.
 A three-pronged approach included the implementation of (a) compensatory strategies, (b) remediation exercises and (c) transfer of learned skills in multiple environments and situations.
 Comprehensive neuropsychological and occupational therapy evaluations were performed at admission and at discharge.
 Neuropsychological test improvements were noted on tasks that assess visuospatial functioning, although most gains were noted for functional and physical abilities.

 A patient with congenital deafness exhibited partial Bálint's syndrome symptoms.
 This patient experienced an inability to perceive simultaneous events in her visual field.
 She was also unable to fixate and follow an object with her eyes.
 In addition, her ability to point at targets under visual guidance was impaired.

 Bálint's syndrome is rarely reported in children, but some recent studies provide evidence that cases do exist in children.
 A case involving a 10-year-old male child with Bálint's syndrome has been reported Similar results were seen in a 7-year-old boy.
 In children this syndrome results in a variety of occupational difficulties, but most notably difficulties in schoolwork, especially reading.
 The investigators encourage more careful recognition of the syndrome to allow adequate rehabilitation and environmental adaptation.